Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

-In this case, we consider $S_3^{1/3}$ to be produced in accompany with a muon through $c-g$ fusion and eventually decays into a $c-$quark and a muon as shown in \autoref{eq:s13_prod_cg1}.
-The signal-background analysis for this final state topology at LHC/FCC is illustrated in \autoref{s3132mu1c}.
+The signal-background analysis for this finalstate topology at LHC/FCC is illustrated in \autoref{s3132mu1c}.
 Due to the absence of neutrinos in the entire decay chain ideally there should not be any missing energy and we impose the missing transverse momentum upper limit $\ptmiss\leq30$ GeV.
-We demand only one $c$-jet and one muon of the two having $p_T\geq 200$ GeV along with $\tau$-jet veto for the final state.
-Apart from the mentioned process, this final state gets very small contribution arising from $sg\to S_3^{4/3}\mu$ channel (discussed in \autoref{sec:s43}) as well, due to the miss tagging of light-jet as $c$-jet.
-Now, about the outcomes, the 14 TeV scenario is not very inspiring since significances of $3.4\,\sigma$ and $1.7\,\sigma$ can only be reached with 1000 \fbi of integrated luminosity for the two respective bench mark points which implies the necessity of very high luminosity to attain $5\,\sigma$ reach.
-However, the situation improves with 30 TeV of center of mass energy where the signal significances of $14.2\,\sigma$ and $8.5\,\sigma$ can be obtained with 1000 \fbi luminosity for BP1 and BP2 respectively which indicates requirement of only $\sim130$ \fbi and $\sim 350$ \fbi integrated luminosities for $5\,\sigma$ reach.
-On the other hand, the results are very uplifting for 100 TeV center of mass energy as $21.4\,\sigma$ and $15.0\,\sigma$ of signal significances could be gained for BP1 and BP2, respectively, at 100 \fbi of integrated luminosity only.
+We demand at least one $c$-jet, and one muon of the two having $p_T\geq 200$ GeV, along with $\tau$-jet veto for the finalstate.
+Apart from the mentioned process, this finalstate gets very small contribution arising from $s-g\to S_3^{4/3}\mu$ channel (discussed in \autoref{sec:s43}) as well, due to the mistagging of light-jet as $c$-jet.
+The applied cut on the total hardness, as well as the specific demand for di-muons keep the backgrounds relatively low, with the dominant contributions coming from $t\bar{t}$ and $t\bar{t}V$.
+Now, about the outcomes, the 14 TeV scenario is not very inspiring since significances of $2.61\,\sigma$ and $0.79 \,\sigma$ can only be reached with 1000 \fbi of integrated luminosity for the two respective benchmark points which implies the necessity of very high luminosity to attain $5\,\sigma$ reach.
+However, the situation improves with 30 TeV of centre-of-mass energy where the signal significances of $13.07\,\sigma$ and $6.09\,\sigma$ can be obtained with 1000 \fbi luminosity for BP1 and BP2 respectively which indicates requirement of only $\sim150$ \fbi and $\sim 675$ \fbi integrated luminosities for $5\,\sigma$ reach.
+On the other hand, the results are very uplifting for 100 TeV centre-of-mass energy as $20.26\,\sigma$ and $11.88\,\sigma$ of signal significances could be gained for BP1 and BP2, respectively, at 100 \fbi of integrated luminosity only.
 Therefore significance of $5\,\sigma$ is reachable with very early data.
-It is important to mention that this final state is also almost free from the SM backgrounds except from small contributions arising from di-boson final states.